pac4j/vertx-pac4j/README.md

 ## Main Classes

-* **org.pac4j.vertx.Pac4jHelper** this class has methods to send messages to the busmod based on the `HttpServerRequest` object.
+* **org.pac4j.vertx.Pac4jHelper** this class has methods to send messages to the busmod based on the `HttpServerRequest` object
+* **org.pac4j.vertx.AuthHttpServerRequest** this class wraps a standard `HttpServerRequest` object and allows to attach the current User Profile.
+This is useful in the handlers behind the `RequiresAuthenticationHandler` in order to retrieve the User Profile
 * **org.pac4j.vertx.handlers.HandlerHelper** this class allows to detect a form POST request and forward to the next handler when the data are available.
 It is recommended to add this handler at the root of your server if you target to use form based authentication or SAML
 * **org.pac4j.vertx.handlers.RequiresAuthenticationHandler** this class encapsulates another handler.
 It forwards the request to the handler if the user is already authenticated or redirects the user to the authentication provider otherwise
-* **org.pac4j.vertx.handlers.CallbackHandler** this class finishes the authentication process if stateful, by validating the authentication information (e.g. a form with username and password) to the busmod and stores the user profile in session
+* **org.pac4j.vertx.handlers.CallbackHandler** this class finishes the authentication process if stateful, by validating the authentication information (e.g. a form with username and password) and storing the user profile in session
 * **org.pac4j.vertx.handlers.LogoutHandler** this class removes the user profile from the session

 The last three classes inherit from the `org.pac4j.vertx.handlers.SessionAwareHandler` which uses a modified version of the session-manager helper from campudus.